Lookfar-Backstrap/backstrap/README.md

 The underlying technologies which power Backstrap Server are Nodejs, Express, and Postgresql.
 The requests you will deal with in your controllers are raw Express requests, so their properties will be familiar.
 Backstrap simply runs all the processing you would ordinarily have to handle yourself.
 By the time a request hits your controller, you can be sure that it has the proper arguments and was sent by an authenticated user.

-To accomplish this task, Backstrap Server manages it's own tables in an Postgresql >= v9 database.
+To accomplish this task, Backstrap Server manages its own tables in an Postgresql >= v9 database.
 This includes user, session, and analytics data.
 If you choose to make use of the onboard ORM, Backstrap will manage a table for each model in the same db.
 As long as there are no naming conflicts, you can create tables and store data in that database manually as well.

 You will also find a number of common endpoints which are ready to go out-of-the-box.
 These include the basic functions of any API such as sign in/out, sign up, forgot/reset password and a few dozen more.
 Also there are a number of utility functions available to the methods of your controllers.